Beauty and the Geek (British TV series)

-Beauty and the Geek is a British reality television show that first aired on E4 from 7 February to 14 March 2006 and then a second series premiered exclusively on the Discovery+ streaming service since 25 September 2022.
+Beauty and the Geek is a British reality television show that first aired on E4 from 7 February to 14 March 2006.
+A second series premiered exclusively on the Discovery+ streaming service on 25 September 2022.

 Overview

 Beauty and the Geek was first aired in the United Kingdom on E4 on 7 February 2006, following the success of the format in the United States, and was advertised similarly as "the Ultimate Social Experiment".

 Like its US counterpart, the show matches physically attractive, but intellectually challenged women with geeky-looking, socially inept, "genius" men, and have them try to learn from each other.
 The women try to learn about academia such as rocket science or anatomy from the men, while the men try to learn social skills from the women.
 Each pair must share a room (for some this meant sleeping in the same bed) in a large Scottish castle (Blairquhan Castle in Ayrshire) that provides the setting for the show for the first series.